Marvel’s Agents of S.H.I.E.L.D. returns March 4, 2014.

-There are two primary reasons Agents of S.H.I.E.L.D., along with other full season drama shows, have multiple breaks in the season that are usually filled with either repeats of earlier episodes or special event programs.
+There are two primary reasons Agents of S.H.I.E.L.D., along with other full season drama shows, have multiple breaks in the season that are usually filled with either repeats of earlier episodes or special event programming.

 - Filming Schedule

 Each episode takes 8 work days to film and after the episode is filmed it has to be produced including cutting/editing, adding sound, ADR (Additional Dialogue recording), adding music and in S.H.I.E.L.D.’s case adding visual effects which all take time.
 In total it takes approximately five weeks to produce one episode of Agents of S.H.I.E.L.D.
 If a new episode aired every week there would not be enough time to film and produce each episode in time to air.